 Aquatics Class Descriptions

 Please consult the pool schedule.
-There may be one lane used for private lessons at any time.
+There may be one or two lanes used for private lessons at any time.
 No lifeguard on duty.
 During scheduled class times, open/lap swimming may not be available.
 All ages and abilities welcome.

 Complimentary with Membership